Azure-Samples/Verified-Telemetry-FreeRTOS-Sample/README.md

     * The telemetry status for each telemetry that supports Verified Telemetry feature exists as a non-writable property in the Digital Twin

 1. Fingerprint Template Synchronization at Boot
     * If the sensor fingerprint template exists in the Digital Twin, it is fetched and updated on the device when the device boots/resets.
-This ensures fingerprint template is collected only once when device is provisioned.
+This ensures fingerprint template is collected only once when device is provisioned
     * If the sensor fingerprint template does not exist in the Digital Twin, the template on device remains empty after boot and subsequent sensor fingerprint evaluation cannot be performed

 1. Verified Telemetry Interface